YRIKKA/apex-quickstart/README.md

 Our initial release is free, allowing users to submit up to 8 jobs per day.
 After reaching this limit, further submissions will be denied.
 Please plan your usage accordingly.

+> ⚠️ **Important**: When you reach your quota limit for any API route, requests will receive a 403 Forbidden response.

 ## Table of Contents

 - [What is APEX?](#what-is-apex)